MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 ## Step 3 - Populate the leaderboard with a player

-A leaderboard and Prize Table associated with it has now been created.
+A leaderboard and prize table associated with it has now been created.
 The next step is to populate the leaderboard with players.

 To create players, we will use [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).
 Then, we will use the players to populate the leaderboard with [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics).